oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_Horovod_Multinode_Training/README.md

 ### Sourcing the oneAPI AI Analytics Toolkit environment variables

-By default, the Intel AI Analytics Toolkit is installed in the `/opt/intel/oneapi` folder.
+By default, the Intel AI Analytics toolkit is installed in the `/opt/intel/oneapi` folder.
 The toolkit may be loaded by sourcing the `setvars.sh` script on a Linux shell.
 Notice the flag `--ccl-configuration=cpu_icc`.
 By default, the `ccl-configuration` is set to `cpu_gpu_dpcpp`.
 However, since we are distributing our TensorFlow workload on multiple CPU nodes, we are configuring the Horovod installation to use CPUs.

 ```
 source /opt/intel/oneapi/setvars.sh --ccl-configuration=cpu_icc